 They’re not just cleaning up outer space for everyone else’s benefit though, as Intergalactic Trashmen – the company Kepler and Xana work for – has a thing with recycling.
 A thing called… wait for it… making money!
 Well, what else could it possibly be, right?
-Money makes the world go ’round, and even more so in the vast emptiness of space.
+Money makes the world go round, and even more so in the vast emptiness of space.
 How else are they going to pay for all the fancy gadgets with which to dispose of the aforementioned pirates and other evil scum?
 Exactly.

-During your little planet-hopping adventure, you’ll come across jungles, castles and other mysterious locales, full of both puzzles, trash, and maybe even a collectible or two.
+During your little planet-hopping adventure, you’ll come across jungles, castles and other mysterious locales, full of puzzles, trash, and maybe even a collectable or two.
 Exciting!
 Just don’t forget about your goal: to find and figure out what the deal is with that mysterious factory, your mentor discovered not long ago, because something definitely ain’t right about that place.

 But alas, before any of that can come to be, there’s crowdfunding to be dealt with!
 While they have plenty of time (28 days) left on the clock, the goal of $35,000 is still quite far away, so let’s get to it!
-Project (as in, the game, not the Kickstarter) has been in the making for quite some time (since 2013), and according to the developer, they “just need to improve the current game mechanics, add the storytelling component and mission system to the game, and design the stages”.
+The project (as in, the game, not the Kickstarter) has been in the making for quite some time (since 2013), and according to the developer, they “just need to improve the current game mechanics, add the storytelling component and mission system to the game, and design the stages”.
 Wait, “just”?

 We started The Intergalactic Trashman’s development back in 2013 and we have put a great deal of effort in every aspect of the game, working exclusively on this project for no money.
 We are running out of savings, and we need your help to achieve our purpose and make of this the game we dreamed of.